pomm-project/Foundation/documentation/configuration.rst

 :Type:  converter

 Responsible of proposing converter *clients*.
 If a client is not found, it checks in the *converter holder* if the given type has a converter.
-If yes, it wrap the *converter* in a ``ConverterClient`` and register it to the session.
+If yes, it wraps the *converter* in a ``ConverterClient`` and registers it to the session.
 There are as many ``ConverterClient`` as registered types but they can share the same *converter* instances.

 This way, it is possible to add custom converters or converters for database specific types like composite types.
 The best place to do that is in a `Session builder`_'s ``postConfigure(Session)`` method: